liaof/13-ORE/README2.txt

 *res.render()*  The 2nd arguement is an object which containts all of the data we              want to pas to our template

 *{{}}*  Used to contain both content(like variables or objects
-        and attribute values in the Handlebars.js HTML
+        and attribute values in the Handlebars.js HTML.
+        Like how we use ${} to wrap content when we pass HTML via backticks ``

 *{{#each}}~html here~{{/each}}*  Handlebar.js HTML looper: HTML within will be